-Microsoft, Frontier Technology and Double-Take Software recently held a round table seminar focused on Business Continuity.
-The aim of the meeting was to assess firms’ pressing business continuity issues, on both an on-going basis and in the light of the recent coalition budget cuts.
+Microsoft, Frontier Technology, and Double-Take Software recently held a round table seminar focused on Business Continuity Challenges.
+The aim of the meeting was to assess firms’ pressing business continuity challenges and issues, on both an on-going basis and in the light of the recent coalition budget cuts.
 The IT partners were also on hand to provide information about the latest Microsoft virtualisation and business continuity solutions and give practical advice to delegates.

-The group consisted of a mixture of legal, financial, media and public sector organisations, the delegates were from IT, regulatory and business continuity backgrounds.
-Despite the differing disciplines, all agreed that their biggest business continuity issue was communication and getting buy-in and funding from the business.
-Business Continuity has no instant return on investment and is extremely difficult to measure; therefore it is often pushed into the background in favour of fee earning activities.
+The group consisted of a mixture of legal, financial, media, and public sector organisations, the delegates were from IT, regulatory, and business continuity backgrounds.
+Despite the differing disciplines, all agreed that their biggest business continuity challenge was communication and getting buy-in and funding from the business.
+Business Continuity has no instant return on investment and is extremely difficult to measure; therefore it is often pushed into the background in favour of fee-earning activities.

 Delegates felt that too much responsibility was placed on the IT department in regards to business continuity and that it is a much wider business issue.
-Management seem to think that by making IT responsible for disaster recovery/business continuity the problem will go away but then fail to recognise the fuller business issues.
-In most firms there is a shortfall between management’s expectations and what IT has provisioned.
+Management seems to think that by making IT responsible for disaster recovery/business continuity the problem will go away but then fail to recognise the fuller business issues.
+In most firms, there is a shortfall between the management’s expectations and what IT has provisioned.